The Link Between Dopamine And ADHD: How Does It Work?

 What are neurotransmitters?
 An overview

 Neurotransmitters are chemicals inside the brain controlled by natural electric impulses.
-They travel across gaps called synapses inside brain cells, signaling the brain to perform specific tasks.
+They travel across gaps between neurons, called synapses, inside brain cells, and signal the brain to perform specific tasks.
 Each type of neurotransmitter has its own function and its synapses on which they have effects.
-They act as messengers.
+Essentially, they act as messengers.

-Examples of neurotransmitters include serotonin, norepinephrine, GABA, and dopamine, among others.
-These neurochemical messengers are responsible for many functions throughout the brain and body, including mood and emotions.
+Neurotransmitters include serotonin, norepinephrine, GABA, and dopamine, among others.
+These neurochemical messengers are responsible for controlling many functions throughout the brain and body, including mood, emotions, and focus.

 The minds of those with mood, personality, or developmental disorders, including ADHD, may have a unique relationship with some neurochemicals.
-Some medications designed to treat these conditions' symptoms act on neurochemicals to promote changes in the activity or number of neurochemicals present.
+Some medications designed to treat these conditions' symptoms act on these neurochemicals—or the synapses they act upon—to promote changes in the activity or number of neurochemicals present.

 What is dopamine?

 Dopamine is an essential neurotransmitter involved in pleasure, attention, and information processing.
-Dopamine causes the brain to seek out rewards and experience satisfaction and a sense of accomplishment if those rewards are attained.
-The human dopamine transporter (DAT) manages dopamine uptake.
-Abnormalities in the dopamine transporter gene or its function are linked to several conditions, including bipolar disorder, attention deficit hyperactivity disorder (ADHD), and Parkinson's disease.
-Dopamine agonists are approved for use treating many of these conditions that affect the motor cortex.
+Dopamine causes the brain to seek out rewards and experience satisfaction and a sense of accomplishment if those rewards are obtained.
+The human dopamine transporter (DAT) is a protein that moves dopamine around.
+Abnormalities in the dopamine transporter gene or its function are linked to several conditions, including bipolar disorder, attention-deficit/hyperactivity disorder, and Parkinson's disease.
+Dysfunction in dopamine transporters may account for ADHD symptoms in some people.

 The brain’s reward system

-Dopamine is the cause behind the sense of accomplishment you might get when you finish a big project or the sensation you can experience after biting into a chocolate bar.
+Dopamine is responsible for the sense of accomplishment you might get when you finish a big project or the pleasant sensation you might experience after biting into a chocolate bar.
 This neurotransmitter is released when your brain interprets stimuli or a situation as rewarding.

 What happens when dopamine is low?